Mythologos/Augustinian-Sermon-Parallelisms/README.md

 ### Statistics

 The table below summarizes its base statistics.
 For exact definitions of *parallelism* and *branch*, please see our paper.
-For a basic understanding, consider a *branch* to be a continuous span of annotated text; then, consider a *parallelism* to be a group of said spans.
+For a high-level understanding, consider a *branch* to be a continuous span of annotated text; then, consider a *parallelism* to be a group of said spans.

 | Quantity       | Total (Nested) |